Siyavula/moodle-styleguide/README.md

       ```

-  4. Install PHP Sniffer in VS Code:
+  4. Install [PHP Sniffer](https://marketplace.visualstudio.com/items?itemName=wongjn.php-sniffer) in VS Code:

       - Press Ctrl+P on Linux/Windows or Cmd+P on Mac to open the Quick Open dialog.

-      - Type ext install phpcs to find the extension.
+      - Type `ext install wongjn.php-sniffer` to find the extension.

       - Press Enter or click the cloud icon to install it.